serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 The qualifier of the last argument `all` is important:

 * `-all` is a _hard fail_: if the email fails SPF validation, the `contoso.com` owners want the email to be discarded
-* `~all` would be a _soft fail_; if the email fails SPF validation, the `contoso.com` owners wish the email to be allowed through, but perhaps be treated as slightly suspcious (by, for example, raising a spam score).
+* `~all` would be a _soft fail_; if the email fails SPF validation, the `contoso.com` owners wish the email to be allowed through, but perhaps be treated as slightly suspicious (by, for example, raising a spam score).

 ### DomainKeys Identified Mail (DKIM)